mhunter52/mhunter52.github.io/cv.md

  * The library as academic publisher
  * Data visualization and physicalization
  * Diet, identity, and foodways in the Roman Empire
+ * Diet, identity, and foodways in medieval England
+ * Agricultural production in medieval English manorial holdings

 ________________